Sam-Spencer/ProgressReporter/README.md

 ## Why?
 There's really not much to it.
 If your project uses Swift and has complex or long-running tasks, try this out. **Maybe you won't have to reinvent the wheel.** I use it in my own projects for networking operations and Core Data migrations as well as complex data tasks... basically anything the user needs to see a progress bar for.

-## But what about `NSProgress`
+## But what about `NSProgress`?
 `NSProgress` works, and it works well.
 But, it was written in Objective-C for iOS 7 and uses KVO.
 And frankly, while it has some neat tricks (direct integration with Core Data for one), it's way overly complicated for what I need.
 This is simple, to the point, and light.

 ## Installation
 There's only one file.
-You can drag and drop it into your project as use as needed.
+You can drag and drop it into your project and use as needed.
 Or if you're feeling fancy / lazy / extravagant you can use Swift Package Manager.

 ## Getting Started
 Inline documentation is verbose and helpful, but if you're not sure where to get started, here's a rundown of things:

 ### Most use-cases
- 1. Create a `ProgressWatcher` and use the `shared` instance in places you need to report progress.
+ 1. Create a `ProgressCoordinator` and use the `shared` instance in places you need to report progress.
- 2. Conform a view or controller to the `ProgressReporter` protocol and then set the `reporter` object on your Watcher.
+ 2. Conform a view or controller to the `ProgressWatcher` protocol and then set the `watcher` object on your Coordinator.
  3. Add as many steps to a `Progress` object as needed using `addStepsToProgress`.
  4. Each time a "step" completes, call `reportProgress` on your shared instance.
- 5. That's it. `hasProgressToReport` will be called on your `ProgressReporter` each time an update occurs.
-Check the `progress` value of the `Progress` struct for a float betwee 0.0 and 1.0.
+ 5. That's it. `hasProgressToReport` will be called on your `ProgressWatcher` each time an update occurs.
+Check the `progress` value of the `Progress` struct for a float between 0.0 and 1.0.
 Perfect for a `UIProgressView`!

 ### More complex cases
 The shared instance model may not make sense for you.
 You can simply avoid accessing the `shared` instance and initialize in your own way.

-You can subclass the `ProgressWatcher` or implement the `ProgressCensus` protocol.
+You can subclass the `ProgressCoordinator` or implement the `ProgressCensus` protocol.
 Either way, your flexibility increases greatly.
-The drawback (or potentially, benefit) with implementing the protocol is that you must perform progress calcualtions on your own.
+The drawback (or potentially, benefit) with implementing the protocol is that you must perform progress calculations on your own.